gvpinto/RepData_PeerAssessment1/PA1_template.md

 ![](PA1_template_files/figure-html/imputedHistogram-1.png)

-**mean and median of the total number of steps taken per day of the imputed dataset**
+**Mean and Median of the total number of steps taken per day of the imputed dataset**

 ```r